khanlab/SPIMquant-intro/presentation.md

 - **VesselFM** deep-learning model for vessel detection
 - **Signed distance transform** from vessel surfaces
-  - Used to relate plaques/cells with nearby vasculature (e.g., CAA analysis)
+  - Used to relate plaques/cells with nearby vasculature

 ### Outputs